yishn/jsx-tikzcd/README.md

 // \end{tikzcd}
 ~~~

+If there are conflicting attributes, the one that was defined last is used.

 ### Duality

 In category theory, there's this concept of an opposite category, in which every arrow of a diagram is reversed.
 It's possible to automate this process in jsx-tikzcd by adding the attribute `co` to a Diagram: